jiajunlee19/StoreOrderApp/README.md

 # Store Order App

 In this project, we will build a 3-tier store order management application.
 1. Database: mysql
-2. Backend: Python and Flask
+2. Backend: Python Flask
-3. Front end: UI is written in HTML/CSS/Javascript/Bootstrap
+3. Front end: UI is written in HTML/CSS/Javascript